gertscha/dotfiles/README.md

 ## Alacritty
 My Alacritty setup, not in basic since I want to use it on Windows.

-## KDE
-This just configures `ksshaskpass`, to allow it to be used to store SSH keys in a KDE Plamsa desktop (usually you also need to install it).

 ## Neovim
 See the README inside `neovim/.config/nvim/`